OCN-682-UH/Malilay/Week_06/Scripts/Week06_OnlineLecture.md

 <script src="Week06_OnlineLecture_files/libs/kePrint-0.0.1/kePrint.js"></script>
 <link href="Week06_OnlineLecture_files/libs/lightable-0.0.1/lightable.css" rel="stylesheet" />

-# Introduction

-Today, we are learning about how to work with figures.
+\#question: why doesn’t my table appear on Quarto document as it shows in the qmd?
+I might have a problem with knitr: \# Introduction Today, we are learning about how to work with figures.

 # Load the libraries